Radivoj Korać

 Radivoj Korać (Радивој Кораћ; 5 November 1938 – 2 June 1969) was a Serbian and Yugoslav professional basketball player.
 He represented the Yugoslavia national basketball team internationally.
-Korać is well-known for holding the EuroLeague's all-time single-game scoring record (since 1958), at 99 points scored, in a game versus Alviks, during the 1964–65 season, and for once making 100 out of 100 free throws on a live television show in Belgium.
+Korać is well-known for holding the EuroLeague's all-time single-game scoring record (since 1958), at 99 points scored, in a game versus Alviks Stockholm, during the 1964–65 season, and for once making 100 out of 100 free throws on a live television show in Belgium.

 Korać died in a car crash in 1969, at the age of 30, and FIBA Europe later established the European-wide third-tier level FIBA Radivoj Korać Cup, in his remembrance, in 1971.
 Korać was named one of FIBA's 50 Greatest Players in 1991.
 In 2002, the Basketball Federation of FR Yugoslavia named its top national domestic cup competition, the Radivoj Korać Cup, after him.
-He was enshrined into the FIBA Hall of Fame in 2007, and was named one of the 50 Greatest EuroLeague Contributors the following year.
+He was enshrined into the FIBA Hall of Fame in 2007, and he was named one of the 50 Greatest EuroLeague Contributors the following year in 2008.
+In 2022, he was inducted into the Naismith Memorial Basketball Hall of Fame.

 Club career

 Korać was born in Sombor, in the Kingdom of Yugoslavia.
 He started playing for OKK Beograd, at the age of 16, and played as a left-handed forward-center.
-Popularly nicknamed, Žućko ('Ginger'), he became one of the best, if not the best, player of the Yugoslav First Federal League in the 1960s.
+Popularly nicknamed, Žućko ('Ginger'), and The Golden Left Hand, he became one of the best, if not the best, player of the Yugoslav First Federal League in the 1960s.
 In 1960, Korać was named The Best Athlete of Yugoslavia, and Yugoslav Sportsman of the Year.
 He was the best scorer of the Yugoslav First Federal League for seven seasons, which was a record.
 He scored a total of 5,185 points, in 169 games played in the Yugoslav League, for a career scoring average of 30.7 points per game.
 In 1962, in a Yugoslav First Federal League game against Mladost Zagreb, Korać scored 74 points.

 With OKK Beograd, he won four Yugoslav League titles.
 Korać also played in multiple FIBA European Champions' Cup (EuroLeague) competitions with OKK Beograd.
 Korać was named a part of the best European selection, in both 1964 and 1965.
-In a two-game playoff series against Swedish League champions Alviks, during the 1964–65 season of the FIBA European Champions' Cup (EuroLeague), he scored 170 points.
+In a two-game playoff series against Swedish League champions Alviks Stockholm, during the 1964–65 season of the FIBA European Champions' Cup (EuroLeague), he scored 170 points.
 He scored 71 points in the first game of the series, and 99 points in the second game of the series, for a series scoring average of 85 points per game.
 He averaged 54.8 points per game that season, which is the highest single-season scoring average in the EuroLeague's history, since 1958.

 Korać's career scoring average in the EuroLeague was 43.6 points per game.
 He was also the best scorer in the Belgian League in 1968, while playing with Standard Liège, and the Italian League's best scorer in 1969, while playing with Padova.